jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 So,
 what does DevSecOps stand for?
 As we said in the DevOps post, the element **Sec**, referring to security, is added to **DevOps**.
-But to be clear, we don't just add it anywhere, we add it in the middle: **DevSecOps**.
+But to be clear,
+we don't just add it anywhere, we add it in the middle: **DevSecOps**.
 Security is then expected to play a significant role alongside the development (**Dev**) and operations (**Ops**) processes.
 DevSecOps is an evolution of DevOps where security is understood and implemented.
 But why the inclusion of security in this methodology?
 Why is DevSecOps important?

-## Why do we need DevSecOps
+## Why do we need DevSecOps?

 Security in software engineering is still ignored by many.
 Others still see it as an obstacle that slows down the production process.
 But many others have come to see security as a *necessity* in an ample shared virtual space, where the intentions of a lot turn out not to be the best.
 The most attentive to this issue have been those wishing to maintain the prestige of their companies, which may be handling personal data of huge amounts of users.

+We must be aware
+that user data and app functionality can be put at risk by the presence of vulnerabilities.
+So,
-We must be aware that user data and app functionality can be put at risk by the presence of vulnerabilities.
-So, to avoid weaknesses and subsequent attacks on products, security measures must be implemented from the early stages in the SDLC.
+to avoid weaknesses
+and subsequent attacks on products, security measures must be implemented from the early stages in the SDLC.
+It's true
-It's true that security tests usually have been carried out *just before* the deployment of applications to the production environment.
+that security tests usually have been carried out *just before* the deployment of applications to the production environment.
-But for many, this testing approach has been a burden.
+But for many,
+this testing approach has been a burden.
 What about those within the DevOps culture who are continually creating features on their applications?
 Are they investing time and effort in finding and detecting gaps in their code *just before* each deployment?

 If they are already within the DevSecOps approach, the answer is *no*.
 When we say implementation in the early stages, as shown in the figure below, the security element has to cover the cycle from its beginning to its end.

 <div class="imgblock">